 Once a federal prison housing dangerous and notorious criminals, Alcatraz (The Rock) now welcomes tourists into the cellblocks once occupied by the likes of Al Capone, Machine Gun Kelley, and the Birdman of Alcatraz.
 Self-guided audiocassette tours have dramatic narratives of Alcatraz’s grim history, including realistic sound effects one would hear in prison.

 Walt Disney Family Museum

-If you are a Walt Disney fan then this is the place to visit.
-Here you will learn more about the fascinating and inspiring story of Walt Disney - the man behind Mickey Mouse and Snow white.
-This fun museum features historic materials and artefacts including early drawings and animation, movies, music and much more.
+If you are a Walt Disney fan, then this is the place to visit.
+Here you will learn more about the fascinating and inspiring story of Walt Disney – the man behind Mickey Mouse and Snow White.
+This fun museum features historic materials and artifacts, including early drawings and animation, movies, music and much more.